 Take advantage of discounts

 The Bronx Zoo is located at 2300 Southern Boulevard.
-It is open seven days a week year round, and is easily accessible via public transit.
+It is open seven days a week year-round and is easily accessible via public transit.
 Follow the signs (and strollers) as you exit the subway.
 Check the zoo's website for details on hours and admission.
+Treetop Adventure can be accessed without paying zoo admission if you use the Bronx River entrance; check the website for ticket information.

 Top image: Children's Zoo.
 Unless otherwise noted, all photos by the author.